jasonzhao1039/Computational_Fluid_Dynamics_Project_1/README.md

 # Computational Fluid Dynamics Simulation in a 2D Heat Exchanger

-This project simulates fluid flow within a two-dimensional heat exchanger using different numerical schemes (Adams–Bashforth, Runge–Kutta, and fourth‑order centered differences) and CFL number to validate their impact on the simulation results.
+This project simulates fluid flow within a two-dimensional heat exchanger using different numerical schemes (Adams–Bashforth, Runge–Kutta, and fourth‑order centered differences) and CFL numbers to validate their impact on the simulation results.